Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Introduction

 \attention{Attention}, among other methods such as \gradient{gradient} \citep{Baehrens2010,Li2016} and \ig{integrated gradient} \citep{Sundararajan2017a,Mudrakarta2018}, explain which input tokens are relevant for a given prediction.
 This type of explanation is called an \importance{importance measure}.

 A major challenge in the field of interpretability is ensuring that an explanation is \textit{faithful}: ``a faithful interpretation is one that accurately represents the reasoning process behind the model’s prediction'' \citep{Jacovi2020}.
-Unfortunately, \importance{importance measures} that are claimed to have strong theoretical foundations and are widely used in practice \citep{Bhatt2020} often later turn out to be questionable \citep{Hooker2019,Kindermans2019,Adebayo2018}.
+Unfortunately, \importance{importance measures} that are claimed to have strong theoretical foundations and are widely used in practice \citep{Bhatt2020} often later turn out to be questionable \citep{Hooker2019,Kindermans2019,Adebayo2018,Jain2019,Wiegreffe2020}.

 Accurately measuring if an explanation is faithful is therefore paramount.
-Such \emph{faithfulness} metrics are very difficult to develop as the models are too complex to know what the correct explanation is. \citet{Doshi-Velez2017a} says a \emph{faithfulness} metric should use ``some formal definition of interpretability as a proxy for explanation quality.''
+Such \emph{faithfulness} metrics are difficult to develop as the models are too complex to know what the correct explanation is. \citet{Doshi-Velez2017a} says a \emph{faithfulness} metric should use ``some formal definition of interpretability as a proxy for explanation quality.''

-In this work, we use the definition of \emph{faithfulness} by \citet{Samek2017} and \citet{Hooker2019}: if information (input tokens) are truly important, then removing them should result in worse model predictions than removing random tokens.
+In this work, we use the definition of \emph{faithfulness} by \citet{Samek2017} and \citet{Hooker2019}: if information (input tokens) is truly important, then removing it should result in a worse model performance compared to removing random information (tokens).
 We build upon the ROAR metric by \citet{Hooker2019}, which adds that it is necessary to retrain the model after information is removed, to avoid out-of-distribution issues.
 Finally, the model performance is compared with removing random information.

 A limitation of ROAR is that it is theoretically impossible to measure the faithfulness of an \importance{importance measure} when dataset redundancies exist.
 For example, if two tokens are equally relevant but only one of them is identified as important, ROAR fails to remove the second token.